-With marijuana dispensaries popping up across Canada and frequent raids featured in the news, you may be wondering if these stores are legal.
+With cannabis dispensaries popping up across Canada and frequent raids featured in the news, you may be wondering if these stores are legal.

-You’ve probably heard that dispensaries operate within the “gray area” of current Canadian law.
+You’ve probably heard that dispensaries operate within the “grey area” of current Canadian law.
 But what does that mean?
 Is it true?

 In this post, we’ll explain in simple terms the legal issues surrounding dispensaries.